Bordered manifolds with torus boundary and the link surgery formula: Examples and basic properties

 We now prove a basic lemma concerning homological algebra.

-\begin{lem} Write $\cR=\bF[U_1,\dots, U_{j-1}, \scU_{j+1},\scV_{j+1},\dots, \scU_n,\scV_n]$, where $0<j<n$.
+\begin{lem} Write $\cR=\bF[U_1,\dots, U_{j-1}, \scU_{j+1},\scV_{j+1},\dots, \scU_\ell,\scV_\ell]$, where $0<j<\ell$.
 Write $\cR[U_j]$ for $\cR\otimes \bF[U_j]$.
-Suppose that $\cX^{\cR[U_j]}$ is a finitely generated type-$D$ module which admits a relative $\Q\times \Q$-valued $(\gr_w,\gr_z)$-bigrading.
-Suppose that $U_j\simeq \scU_n\scV_n$ as type-$D$ morphisms (i.e. there is a morphism $J^1$ satisfying $\d_{\Mor}(J^1)=\id\otimes (U_j+\scU_n\scV_n)$).
+Suppose that $\cX^{\cR[U_j]}$ is a finitely generated type-$D$ module which admits a relative $\Q\times \Q$-valued $(\gr_{\ws},\gr_{\zs})$-bigrading.
+Suppose that $U_j\simeq \scU_\ell\scV_\ell$ as type-$D$ morphisms (i.e. there is a morphism $J^1$ satisfying $\d_{\Mor}(J^1)=\id\otimes (U_j+\scU_\ell\scV_\ell)$).
 Then

-is homotopy equivalent to a finitely generated type-$D$ module over $\cR$. \end{lem} \begin{rem} The condition on the $(\gr_w,\gr_z)$-bigrading is to simplify the discussion on completions, and is not absolutely necessary. \end{rem} \begin{proof} Our proof uses homological perturbation theory.
-We view $\cX^{\cR[U_j]}$ as a being obtained from a $DA$-bimodule ${}_{\Lambda}\cW^{\cR[U_j]}$ where $\Lambda$ denotes the exterior algebra on one generator.
+is homotopy equivalent to a finitely generated type-$D$ module over $\cR$. \end{lem} \begin{rem} The condition on the $(\gr_{\ws},\gr_{\zs})$-bigrading is likely not absolutely necessary, though it simplifies the discussion on completions. \end{rem} \begin{proof} Our proof uses homological perturbation theory.
+We view $\cX^{\cR[U_j]}$ as a being obtained from a $DA$-bimodule ${}_{\cE}\cW^{\cR[U_j]}$ where $\cE$ denotes the exterior algebra on one generator.
 We define $\delta_{k+1}^1(\theta,\dots, \theta, \xs)$ on $\cW$ to consist of the components of $\delta^1$ of $\cX$ which are weighted by an algebra element of total $\cR$-degree equal to $k$.
+Here, the $\cR$ degree of a monomial denotes the sum of powers of variables from $\cR$ appearing (but not of powers of $U_j$).
 It is straightforward to see that $\cW$ satisfies the $DA$-bimodule structure relations.

 Note that $\delta_1^1$ on $\cW$ consists of exactly the terms of the differential of $\cX$ which are weighted by elements of $\bF[U_j]$.